adafruit/circuitpython-org/_board/autosportlabs_esp32_can_x2.md

 - **ESP32-S3-WROOM-1-N8R8** microcontroller powerful dual-core Xtensa LX6 CPU running at up to 240 MHz.
 - **Automotive grade power supply**: Ruggedized power supply up to 40v input, provides safety for automotive applications where damaging voltage surges and load dumps are common.
 - **Pin Headers**: All available GPIO pins are broken out to the pin headers on the board for easy interfacing and programming.
 For details, please see [our documentation](https://wiki.autosportlabs.com/ESP32-CAN-X2).
-- **USB-C port**: A USB-C port supplies power for programming, flashing your code, for communications using the USB 1.1 specification, as well as for JTAG debugging.
+- **USB-C port**: A USB-C port supplies power for programming, flashing your code, communications using the USB 1.1 specification, and also provides JTAG debugging.
-- **Boot Button**: Download button.
-Holding down **Boot** and then pressing **Reset** initiates Firmware Download mode for downloading firmware through the serial port.
+- **Boot Button**: Firmware download button.
+Holding down **Boot** and then pressing **Reset** initiates Firmware Download mode for installing firmware.
 - **Reset Button**: Resets the device
 - **LED**: User controllable LED; use it to indicate status or anything else you would like.
 - **Power LED**: Turns on when power is connected to the board.